icegulch/brio4/src/content/products/isles.md

 title: Undercast Approaches to the White Isles of New Hampshire
 sku: isles
 cover: /images/products/isles-cover.jpg
-meta_desc: On those magical "undercast" days, when clouds settle in valleys and summits peek out above, you might find the landscape more nautical than orographic.
+seo_desc: On those magical "undercast" days, when clouds settle in valleys and summits peek out above, you might find the landscape more nautical than orographic.
 This print runs with that concept, assuming clouds have nestled at precisely 4000'.